edinburgh-napier/SET09102/notes/unit2_processes/issues.md

 Issues are typically assigned manually by a project maintainer, team lead, or even by developers who assign themselves to an issue.
-Some tools and systems allow for automated issue assignment based on predefined rules, like distributing issues evenly among developers or assigning specific types of issues to specialized team members.
+Some tools and systems allow for automated issue assignment based on predefined rules, like distributing issues evenly among developers or assigning specific types of issues to specialised team members.
 Once an issue is assigned, the responsible developer will usually update the issue's status as they work on it, and provide feedback through comments or commits linked to the issue.